aogarlid/ML_model_checklists/README.md

 # Towards a Checklist for Data-driven Predictive Models

 ![Figure 1](figure1_web.png)
-Figure 1: Degree of coverage by category for ML model development in each of 13 reviewed checklists, ordered by primary domain (top row).
+**Figure 1**: Degree of coverage by category for ML model development in each of 13 reviewed checklists, ordered by primary domain (top row).
 Gradient: blue/red = high/low coverage.

 ## References